cisco/ChezScheme/IMPLEMENTATION.md

 have to implement a copy of the functionality (or enough of it) in "rktboot".

-Take care to implement and new functionality as safe, which means checking arguments fully.
-Keep in mind that your implementation tself will be compiled as unsafe.
+Take care to implement a new functionality as safe, which means checking arguments fully.
+Keep in mind that your implementation itself will be compiled as unsafe.
 While testing and debugging your additions, however, you'll probably want to use `make o=0` in the "*machine-type*/s" workarea space, which compiles in safe mode.